 Malwarebytes Endpoint Detection and Response includes Endpoint Isolation, which temporarily stops threats from spreading between endpoints by restricting their communication or access.
 An isolated endpoint can still communicate with the console and run Malwarebytes processes.
-Endpoint Isolation may be enabled on any endpoint that has had a Threat Scan.
+Super Admins and Administrators can isolate endpoints protected by policies with the Endpoint Isolation feature enabled.

 For Endpoint Isolation usage requirements, see Minimum requirements for Malwarebytes Nebula platform.